 A special feature of the device is the possibility of determining the processing of data packets with unknown Multicast addresses.
 Depending on the setting, the device discards these data packets or forwards them to every port.
 By default, the device transmits the data packets only to ports with connected devices, which in turn receive query packets.
 You also have the option of additionally sending known Multicast packets to query ports.

 Setting IGMP snooping

-□ Open the Switching > IGMP Snooping > Global dialog.

-□ To enable the function, select the 0n radio button in the Operation frame.
+Open the Switching > IGMP Snooping > Global dialog.
+Enable the IGMP Snooping function.
+Select the On radio button in the Operation frame.

 When the IGMP Snooping function is disabled, the device behaves as follows: